 Your physician may also want to check your blood or the joint fluid in your wrist and hand.
 If, for example, a blood test indicates high levels of certain antibodies, the cause of your discomfort may be rheumatoid arthritis.
 Joint fluid tests might reveal crystals of uric acid, indicating gout, or bacteria, indicating infection.

-The physicians at Methodist Orthopedics & Sports Medicine treat a wide range of hand and wrist conditions, including:
+The physicians at Houston Methodist treat a wide range of hand and wrist conditions, including:

 » Arthritis of the Finger Joints